sirius4galaxy/flon.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 #          user <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 TST","memo":"transfer from user to eosio.rex"}
 #     eosio.rex <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 TST","memo":"transfer from user to eosio.rex"}
 ```
-You can see how much NET and CPU weight was received as well as the fee by looking at the `eosio.reserv::powupresult` informational action.
+You can see how much NET and CPU weight was received as well as the fee by looking at the `flon.reserv::powupresult` informational action.

 *It is worth mentioning that the network being used for the example has not fully transitioned so the available resources are minimal therefore 1% of the resources are quite expensive.
 As the system continues the transition more resources are available to the `PowerUp` resource model and will become more affordable.*